Aliases for SIRT4 Gene

 This gene encodes a member of the sirtuin family of proteins, homologs to the yeast Sir2 protein.
 Members of the sirtuin family are characterized by a sirtuin core domain and grouped into four classes.
 The functions of human sirtuins have not yet been determined; however, yeast sirtuin proteins are known to regulate epigenetic gene silencing and suppress recombination of rDNA.
 Studies suggest that the human sirtuins may function as intracellular regulatory proteins with mono-ADP-ribosyltransferase activity.
 The protein encoded by this gene is included in class IV of the sirtuin family. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SIRT4 Gene

 SIRT4 (Sirtuin 4) is a Protein Coding gene.
-Among its related pathways are NAD metabolism and Signaling events mediated by HDAC Class I. Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity and NAD-dependent protein deacetylase activity.
+Among its related pathways are NAD metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity and NAD-dependent protein deacetylase activity.
 An important paralog of this gene is SIRT5.

 Silent information regulator (Sir2)-like family deacetylases (also known as sirtuins) are a group of enzymes closely related to histone deacetylases.
 These enzymes can be found in the cytoplasm, mitochondria or nucleus of the cell and are ubiquitously expressed.